latc-999/simple-note-processor/README.md

 ```
 {
     "title": "Test Title",
-    "body": "This is a test body #1"
+    "body": "This is a test body #1 modified"
 }
 ```